digidotcom/xbee-java/examples/communication/SendBroadcastDataSample/ReadMe.txt

        computer's USB or serial ports.

     2) Ensure that the modules are in API mode and on the same network.
-       For further information on how to perform this task, go to [...]
+       For further information on how to perform this task, read the 'Configuring Your XBee Modules' topic of the Getting Started guide.

     3) Set the port and baud rate of the sender XBee radio in the MainApp class.
-       If you do not know the serial/USB port where your module is connected to, see [...]
+       If you configured the modules in the previous step with the XCTU, you will see the port number and baud rate in the 'Port' label of the device on the left view.

   Running the example